LukeShortCloud/rootpages/src/openstack.rst

 [10]

-Automation
+Deployment
 ----------

-It is possible to easily install OpenStack as an all-in-one (AIO) server or onto a cluster of servers.
-Various tools exist for automating the deployment and management of OpenStack.
+OpenStack can be installed as an all-in-one (AIO) server or onto a cluster of servers.
+Various tools exist for automating the deployment and management of OpenStack for day 0, 1, and 2 operations.

 Packstack
 ~~~~~~~~~